Schloss Johannisberg: The Prince-Abbots of Fulda

-These "cabinet" wines were, by today’s standards, selections of late-harvest or botrytized (noble rot) grapes, systematically produced by the Johannisberg estate starting in the last quarter of the 18th century.
+These "cabinet" wines were, by today's standards, selections of late-harvest or botrytized (noble rot) grapes, systematically produced by the Johannisberg estate starting in the last quarter of the 18th century.
 This tradition almost certainly began in 1775.
 That year, the courier responsible for delivering a sample of Johannisberg grapes to Fulda to obtain harvest permission was delayed by eight days.
 In the meantime, the grapes had been affected by Noble rot; nevertheless, wine was pressed from them.
 On 10 April 1776, administrator Johann Michael Engert remarked that he had never experienced such an excellent flavor.
 From that point forward, harvests were postponed as long as possible.
-The first wine officially labeled as a “cabinet” selection Auslese was likely produced at Schloss Johannisberg in 1779, with the first Ice wine following in 1858.
+The first wine officially labeled as a "cabinet" selection Auslese was likely produced at Schloss Johannisberg in 1779, with the first Ice wine following in 1858.

 A monument in the courtyard of Schloss Johannisberg commemorates the "Spätlesereiter" (late-harvest rider).
 However, these were not the first wines made from noble rot-affected grapes.
-Such wines are documented as early as the 16th century, and in 1757 a “delicate wine” made from botrytized grapes was also pressed at Schloss Johannisberg.
+Such wines are documented as early as the 16th century, and in 1757 a "delicate wine" made from botrytized grapes was also pressed at Schloss Johannisberg.

 The estate changed hands several times during the Napoleonic Wars: after the expropriation caused by the secularization in 1802, it became property of prince William V of Orange, the last Stadtholder of the Dutch Republic, who gave it to his son, hereditary prince William, who later became the first king of the Netherlands.
 But in 1806, he was expropriated as he refused to join the Confederation of the Rhine, and Napoleon granted the vineyard and palace to Marshal Kellermann, the first duke of Valmy.

-In 1811, the estate was sold to the banker Peter Arnold Mumm from Frankfurt.
+When the excellent year of 1807 was followed by several poor vintages, the then-manager Adelaide Marco felt compelled to sell the 1811 vintage to the banker Peter Arnold Mumm from Frankfurt.
+This so-called "comet vintage" became the best of the entire century.
+Mumm, who had invested only 32,000 guilders in it, received over 150,000 guilders and was able to use the profit to establish his own winery in Johannisberg.

 At the Congress of Vienna in 1814, it was decided that Johannisberg became Austrian, although the Rheingau became part of the Duchy of Nassau.